genobre/datascience/timeseries/README.md

 - $r_2$ is the autocorrelation of $y$, between $y_{t}$ and $y_{t-2}$
 - etc

 We normaly visualize the autocorrelation function with with an scatter plot, where the x-axis is the lag and the y-axis are the coefficients.
+The plot is also known as correlogram.
 See an example below:

 ![Autocorrelation](images/Autocorrelation.webp)